Horizontally Scaling for User Volume with Distributed Caching

 Controlling Access to Databases with Roles and Privileges

 InterSystems uses a security model in which assets, including databases, are assigned to resources, and resources are assigned permissions, such as read and write.
 A combination of a resource and a permission is called a privilege.
 Privileges are assigned to roles, to which users can belong.
 In this way, roles are used to control user access to resources.
-For information about this model, see Authorization: Controlling User Access in the “About InterSystems Security” chapter of the Security Administration Guide.
+For information about this model, see Authorization: Controlling User Access.

 To be granted access to a database on the data server, the role held by the user initiating the process on the application server and the role set for the ECP connection on the data server must both include permissions for the same resource representing that database.
 For example, if a user belongs to a role on an application server that grants the privilege of read permission for a particular database resource, and the role set for the ECP connection on the data server also includes this privilege, the user can read data from the database on the application server.